-To get divorced, you must first have ‘grounds’ for divorce.
-Saying you have “grounds for divorce” simply means you have a legally recognized reason to get divorced.
-“Irreconcilable Differences” is one such reason.
-Other grounds for divorce vary from state to state.
+To get divorced, you need a legally recognized reason.
+(The reason for your divorce is called "grounds" in legal speak.)
+"Irreconcilable differences" is one of the legally recognized reasons for getting divorced.
+Other grounds (or reasons) for divorce vary from state to state.
 Normally those grounds include things like adultery, abandonment, mental cruelty, physical violence and more.

 What Does Having "Irreconcilable Differences" Mean?

 For the most part, "irreconcilable differences" doesn't have a lot of special requirements.
 You don't have to prove that your marriage is a disaster.
 All you have to prove is that your marriage is broken and you believe it can not be fixed.
 That's it.

 What happens if you think your marriage has broken down, but your spouse disagrees?
 The truth is that you don't have to agree.
 As long as either you OR your spouse believes that your differences are “irreconcilable,” your marriage can be dissolved.
 (Presumably the fact that you and your spouse can't even agree that you have irreconcilable differences proves that you have irreconcilable differences!)